Dow Chemical considers locking in low gas prices

 High prices in the last decade, which peaked above $13 per million BTUs in 2005, made U.S. petrochemical and fertilizer manufacturers less competitive with their global counterparts, denting their market share.

-The recent drop in price is largely due to the shale deposits in the United States.
-As a consequence of booming production, ConocoPhillips (COP.N), Chesapeake Energy Corp (CHK.N) and other producers have said the low prices made production at some U.S. natural gas wells uneconomical.
+The recent drop in price is largely due to shale deposits in the United States, although ConocoPhillips (COP.N), Chesapeake Energy Corp (CHK.N) and other producers have said the low prices made it difficult to produce in some U.S. natural gas wells.

-Traders watch implied volatility to gauge risk and a high number suggests a greater chance gas prices could move sharply.
+Traders watch implied volatility to gauge risk and a higher number suggests a greater chance gas prices could see a sharp move.

 Implied volatility shot up in December and January as the NYMEX front-month gas futures contract tested and finally broke below a key psychological barrier at $3 per million BTUs on its way to a 10-year low of $2.23, hit just last week.

-(Reporting By Ernest Scheyder, Joe Silha, Matt Daily, and Ed McAllister; Editing by Andre Grenon and Steve Orlofsky)
+(Reporting By Ernest Scheyder, Joe Silha and Matt Daily; editing by Andre Grenon)